-The President of the Tribunal de grande instance territorially competent in domestic arbitration and in Paris in international arbitration also has jurisdiction to order conservatory attachments and judicial security, either prior to the initiation or during the proceedings.
+The juge d'appui is territorially competent in domestic arbitration in Paris, as well as in international arbitration, and has jurisdiction to order conservatory attachments and judicial security, either prior to the initiation of the arbitration or during the proceedings.
 It may do so upon leave of the arbitral tribunal, once constituted, when a party wishes to rely on an official or private deed to which it is not a party, or on evidence held by a third party (Articles 1468 and 1468 of the CCP).